open-stage/blender-dmx-web/content/docs/Fixture.md

 ### Gobo visualization

+Eevee has to be used at least once with gobos, for gobos to render in Cycles.
+Simply switch the renderer to Eevee and back to Cycles and gobos will show up.
+This seems as either some combination of things or a bug in Blender.

 In order to see gobo rotation and better gobo projection (Eevee), the animation player must be in the "Play animation" state.
 This seems to be a Blender thing and it means that you cannot do a rendered output of gobo in Eevee.
 Cycles must